-On September 29, 2008, EPA signed an Explanation of Significant Differences (ESD) for the site.
-The ESD outlined a plan to shut off the groundwater pumping system, which would assist in determining if MNA is naturally occurring at the site.
+On September 29, 2008, EPA signed an Explanation of Significant Differences (ESD) which outlined a plan to shut off the groundwater pumping system to assist in determining whether MNA was occurring at the site.
 The plan was to monitor the site for approximately one year to see if the contaminant plume would remain as it was when the pumping system was operating.
-The ESD also outlined a change from the ROD relating to the Kanouse Drain.
-Based upon studies conducted at the site it was determined that the Kanouse Drain was not connected to the aquifer at the site and that groundwater standards therefore did not apply to the Kanouse Drain.
+The ESD also documented EPA's determination that the Kanouse Drain is not connected to the aquifer at the site and that groundwater standards therefore did not apply to the Kanouse Drain.

-EPA completed the second five-year review for the site in July 2010.
-The review indicated that the shutdown of the pumping system had no negative impacts on MNA effectively working to reduce contaminants at the site.
-The only issue identified by the five-year review was the need for additional long-term institutional controls at the site, and that issue is being addressed by the PRPs.
-In September 2010, the site achieved the Site-Wide Ready for Anticipated Use measure.
+EPA completed the first five-year review for the site in September 2005.
+In July 2010, EPA completed the second five-year review of the site remedy.
+The 2010 review indicated that the shutdown of the pumping system had no negative impacts on MNA effectively working to reduce contaminants at the site.

 EPA signed a ROD Amendment for the site on September 22, 2011.
-The ROD Amendment allows the permant shutdown of the pumping system and select MNA as the remedy for the areas outside of the landfill (Area A and Area B).
+The ROD Amendment called for the permant shutdown of the pumping system and selected MNA as the remedy for the areas outside of the landfill (i.e., Area A and Area B).
 The ROD Amendment also expanded the site's boundaries to completely contain the remaining contaminated groundwater plume to efficiently allow MNA processes to work.

-EPA held a public meeting at the Town Hall on July 21, 2011, to present the proposed plan for the anticipated ROD Amendment.
-The proposed plan was mailed out to the public at the beginning of July and the public comment period for the proposed plan ran from July 6 through August 6, 2011.
+EPA held a public meeting in Ionia on July 21, 2011, to present the proposed plan for the proposed ROD Amendment.
+The public comment period ran from July 6 through August 6, 2011.